Medical school: South Africa

-There are eight medical schools in South Africa, each under the auspices of a public university.
+There are eleven medical schools in South Africa, each under the auspices of a public university.
 As the country is a former British colony, most institutions follow the British-based undergraduate method of instruction, admitting students directly from high school into 6 or 5-year programs.
 Some universities such as the University of the Witwatersrand in Johannesburg have started offering post-graduate medical degrees that run concurrently with their undergraduate programs.
 In this instance, a student having completed an appropriate undergraduate degree with basic sciences can enter into a four-year postgraduate program.

 South African medical schools award the MB ChB degree, except the University of the Witwatersrand, which styles its degree MB BCh.
 Some universities allow students to earn an intercalated degree, completing a BSc (Medical) with an additional year of study after the second or third year of the MBChB.
 The University of Cape Town, in particular, has spearheaded a recent effort to increase the level of medical research training and exposure of medical students through an Intercalated Honours Programme, with the option to extend this to a PhD.

 Following successful completion of study, all South African medical graduates must complete a two-year internship as well as a further year of community service in order to register with the Health Professions Council and practice as a doctor in the country.

 Specialisation is usually a five- to seven-year training process (depending on the specialty) requiring registering as a medical registrar attached to an academic clinical department in a large teaching hospital with appropriate examinations.
 The specialist qualification may be conferred as a Fellowship by the independent Colleges of Medicine of South Africa (CMSA), following British tradition, or as a Magisterial degree by the university (usually the M Med, Master of Medicine, degree).
 The Medical schools and the CMSA also offer Higher Diplomas in many fields.
 Research degrees are the MMed and PhD or MD, depending on the university.

 Medical students from all over the world come to South Africa to gain practical experience in the country's many teaching hospitals and rural clinics.
 The language of instruction is English but a few indigenous languages are studied briefly.
 The University of the Free State has a parallel medium policy, meaning all English classes are also presented in Afrikaans, therefore students who choose to study in Afrikaans, do so separately from the English class.